PSE-Machine-learning-platform-2020-2021/python-backend/README.md

 + All other strings are always enclosed by double quotes.
 + Line comments start with a # symbol.
 + All comments and Docstrings are written in English.

+## Random implementation notes
+### Database
++ Scalers and Classifiers shall be stored in pickle format.